philodi-dev/meshtalk/WHITEPAPER.md

 - **Efficiency**: Binary protocols and intelligent caching
 - **Simplicity**: No account creation or complex setup

-As a public domain project, bitchat serves as both a practical tool and a reference implementation for decentralized, privacy-preserving communication systems.
+As a public domain project, MeshTalk serves as both a practical tool and a reference implementation for decentralized, privacy-preserving communication systems.

 ---